 1) Choose your restaurant(s) to write to.
 Any restaurant.
 Preferably one(s) you frequent and that you have noticed gives out unwrapped straws automatically.

 2) Write a snail mail letter.
-Email doesn’t count.
-Glass Dharma feels that paper letters get more attention, so you’ll have to look up the company’s address.
+Paper letters get more attention, so you’ll have to look up the company’s address.
 I’ve included my own letter to a restaurant at the bottom of this post.
 Feel free to use it as a model, but do try to use your own words in case more than one person writes to the same restaurant.

 3) Copy your letter into a comment on this blog, including the address of the restaurant so others can write to the same establishment if they choose.
 (Delete your personal contact information before posting your comment here where everyone can see it.)